chromatone/chromatone.center/theory/color/perception/index.md

 ---
 title: Human color perception
-subtitle: Physiology and features of the eyes
+description: Physiology and features of the eyes

 date: 2021-08-30
 cover: color-sensitivity.jpg